 - How do I attract cost-effective resources for my organization?

-An efficient resource forecasting solution can manage both regular and remote workers, including contractors and freelancers.
-It combines resourcing forecasts for live projects and pipeline projects in a single Gantt chart view.
+An efficient resource forecasting software can manage both regular and remote workers, including contractors and freelancers.
+It combines resourcing forecasts for current and pipeline projects in a single Gantt chart view.
 This way, one can analyze if there is any shortfall or bottleneck and take proactive action accordingly.
 The activities and deliverables of the resources can be tracked using integrated software instead of micro-managing the workforce.
 It will ensure the productivity of remote teams.

-Some of the intelligent resource forecasting solution also allows one to simulate several scenarios and apply the best possible option in case of resource crunch.
-Many organizations are still using spreadsheets or home-grown applications for resource forecasting, and they will find it difficult to manage remote workers.
+Some intelligent resource forecasting solutions also allow one to simulate several scenarios and apply the best possible option in case of a resource crunch.
+However, many organizations still use spreadsheets or home-grown applications for resource forecasting, and they will find it difficult to manage remote workers.

-A very few companies provided the WFH option to their employees earlier.
+Significantly few companies provided the WFH option to their employees earlier.
 But the current environment has forced businesses to explore remote working for business continuity.
-They have already reaped the benefit of this, and it seems this practice will continue even after the situation becomes normal.
+They have already reaped this benefit, and it seems this practice will continue even after the situation becomes normal.

-A new businesses model may opt for a smaller working space and ask their employees to come to the office on a rotational basis.
-Therefore, it makes more sense to invest in an integrated resource forecasting software to manage remote workers.
+A new business model may opt for a smaller working space and ask their employees to come to the office on a rotational basis.
+Therefore, investing in integrated resource forecasting software to manage remote workers makes more sense.

-#7.
-What are the forecasting techniques in project management:
+What are the forecasting techniques in project management?

-There are several techniques available for forecasting the workforce, and one must use them judiciously.
-We describe some of the methods for forecasting human resources for an organization:
+Several techniques are available for forecasting the workforce, and one must use them judiciously.
+Listed below are some of the methods for forecasting human resources for an organization:

 It is based on the principle that forecasts (or decisions) from a structured group of individuals are more accurate than those from an unstructured group.
-A panel of relevant people or SMEs are chosen to make forecasting decisions for the entire organization.
+Therefore, a panel of relevant people or SMEs is chosen to make forecasting decisions for the entire organization.

 A nominal group is formed with members having minimal interaction before making a decision.
-Selected participants are presented with a problem and asked to write their ideas anonymously.
+First, selected participants are presented with a problem and asked to write their ideas anonymously.
 A designated facilitator manages this process in a structured manner and collates all the suggestions.
-The group analyzes each suggestion and collectively decides.
+Finally, the group analyzes each suggestion and collectively decides.

-Brainstorming is a creativity technique where one finds a solution to a specific problem by capturing a list of ideas spontaneously contributed by a group.
-Its success depends on each member’s capacity, willingness to listen, think out of the box, and feel free to express them.
+Brainstorming is a creative forecasting technique where one finds a solution to a specific problem by capturing a list of ideas spontaneously contributed by a group.
+Its success depends on each member’s capacity and willingness to listen, think out of the box, and feel free to express themselves.
 One may need a moderator for the success of this approach.

 Trend analysis studies past employment resource requirement patterns to predict future needs.
 The purpose is to identify trends that might continue.
-For example, an annual support maintenance contract is likely to be renewed with the same terms and conditions.
-It can only provide an initial estimate.
+For example, an annual support maintenance contract will likely be renewed with the same terms and conditions.
+However, it can only provide an initial estimate.

-It involves decomposing historical series into its various components, viz. trend, seasonal variances, cyclical variations, and random variances.
-When the various components of a time series are separated, the subject under study can be known over the period, and projection can be made accordingly.
+It involves decomposing historical series into its components, viz. trend, seasonal, cyclical, and random variances.
+When the various parts of a time series are separated, the subject under study can be known over the period, and projections can be made accordingly.

-It is a graphical technique used to help identify the relationship between two variables.
+It is a graphical technique that helps identify the relationship between two variables.
 Managerial judgment plays a significant role here.
 If one can forecast the level of business activity, it will be possible to estimate resource requirements.
 It is similar to the ratio analysis but more visual.

 Forecasting defines the probability of the happening of future events.
-Since resource planning is based on future demand, the manager needs to consider all possible future outcomes.
+Since resource planning is based on future demand, the manager must consider all possible outcomes.
 Therefore, forecasting is a critical element in the planning process.
-Every decision within an organization is based on some forecasting and taking appropriate risks.
+Every decision within an organization is based on forecasting and taking appropriate risks.

 Businesses can choose to use any of the above forecasting techniques and customize them as per their working model.
 Though forecasting cannot check future happenings, it provides clues with a certain probability for the next action course.
 Good resource forecasting can be a business game changer and significantly improve the profitability of an organization.